-Our lending library serves as a unique community resource for information and support.
+The Lynne Ruffin-Smith Library serves as a unique community resource for information and support.

-Patients and family members often want to learn more about the particular illness they are facing, including what to expect over the course of the disease and how best to provide care and support.
+Patients and family members tell us they want to learn more about the particular illness they are facing, including what to expect over the course of the disease and how best to provide care and support.
 It's extremely important to have access to reliable information from a trusted source.
-Our lending library is staffed by volunteers who are familiar with our materials and are trained to listen carefully to each visitor.
-We strive to create a welcoming environment for individuals to visit as often as is helpful and to build their knowledge and coping skills.
-The library is open to the public.
+Our Lynne Ruffin-Smith lending library is staffed by a full-time librarian who is knowledgeable on the materials, education programs and support services the Lou Ruvo Center for Brain Health offers.

 Our library is a quiet and calm environment for individuals to visit as often as is helpful and to build their knowledge and coping skills.
 The Lynne Ruffin-Smith Library is open to the public Monday – Friday from 8:30 a.m. to 4:30 p.m.